Supporting children with their emotional wellbeing and mental health is a growing priority for health services and for schools.

-The extent of services available within schools to support children and young people with their emotional wellbeing and mental health was explored as part of the Mental Health in Schools Project, a joint enterprise between the Healthy London Partnership (HLP) and the Greater London Authority (GLA) over the summer of 2018.
+The extent of services available within schools to support children and young people with their emotional wellbeing and mental health was explored as part of the Mental Health in Schools Project, a joint enterprise between Healthy London Partnership and the Greater London Authority over the summer of 2018.

-The mapping exercise of services was conducted through Clinical Commissioning Groups (CCGs), local authorities and Mental Health Provider Trusts.
+The mapping exercise of services was conducted through Clinical Commissioning Groups (CCGs), local authorities and mental health provider trusts.
 The findings showed that in the majority of areas that submitted a response, there is evidence of a considerable range of activity to support emotional wellbeing and mental health within schools.
-However, the report also a noted variation in the level of knowledge and awareness of services provided and commissioned by schools within the CCG and Local Authority.
+However, the report also a noted variation in the level of knowledge and awareness of services provided and commissioned by schools within a CCG and Local Authority.

-To provide support and increase knowledge and awareness of services for schools and commissioners, HLP has developed a Mental Health in Schools Toolkit in partnership with the GLA.
+To provide support and increase knowledge and awareness of services for schools and commissioners, we developed a Mental Health in Schools Toolkit in partnership with the GLA.
 The toolkit will be maintained and updated as method of sharing information.

-Commenting on the launch of the Mental Health in Schools Toolkit, Tracy Parr, director of transformation and CYP lead at Healthy London Partnership, said:
+Commenting on the launch of the Mental Health in Schools Toolkit, Tracy Parr, Healthy London Partnerhsip’s Director of Transformation and Children and Young People lead, said: